|

 There are ongoing issues with ATM machines in Baja.
 One problem is ATM fraud.
 If you use your ATM to obtain cash while you down in Baja for a long trip you run the risk of your USA bank closing your account.
 Bankers I have talked to suggested you call the 800 number on the back of your card and notify them that you will be making cash withdrawls in Baja during a certain time period.

-In recent years there the mainland has had a few kidnappings at ATM machines where a person is forced to use their ATM card and number with draw cash over a period of days.
+In recent years the mainland has had a few kidnappings at ATM machines where a person is forced to use their ATM card and number with draw cash over a period of days.
 The following is the current advisory from the U. S. government:

 "U.S. citizens should be very cautious in general when using ATMs in Mexico.
 If an ATM must be used, it should be accessed only during the business day at large protected facilities (preferably inside commercial establishments, rather than at glass-enclosed, highly visible ATMs on streets).
 U.S. and Mexican citizens are sometimes accosted on the street and forced to withdraw money from their accounts using their ATM cards."